 So instead of buying buttermilk for every recipe that calls for it (and wasting food), I use a trick my Grandmother taught me, many summers ago.
 To make an instant buttermilk substitute Grandma would sour regular milk with a little lemon or white vinegar and voila – buttermilk (aka acidified buttermilk).

 How Far Can You Hack Your Buttermilk?

-The only application that I don’t recommend this buttermilk substitute for is buttermilk fried chicken.
+The only application that I don’t recommend this buttermilk substitute for is buttermilk chicken, be it roasted or brined, or fried.
 For that, use real buttermilk.
-The enzymes and cultures (be they natural or introduced) in the buttermilk help to breakdown the meat and make it creamy and juicy.
+The enzymes and cultures (be they natural or introduced) in the buttermilk helps to break down the meat and make it creamy and juicy.
 Also, chances are you’ll use the whole four cups for fried chicken, so splurge.
 I mean come on, whoever heard of doing two pieces of fried chicken!?

 How to make buttermilk substitute, in an instant.
 A kitchen basic for every cook.

 Cooking in her home kitchen just outside Ottawa, Canada; Cori Horton is a food photographer, recipe blogger and Food Business Consultant.
 A Cordon Bleu-trained Chef, Cori spent five years as the owner of Nova Scotia's Dragonfly Inn, ten years in catering, and has been sharing all things delicious - right here - since 2010.